hit9/bt.cc/README.md

 [中文说明](README.zh.md)

-AA lightweight behavior tree library that separates data and behavior.
+A lightweight behavior tree library that separates data and behavior.

 Requires at least C++20.